FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 e.g. a specific frames-per-second limit on the NIC (a common occurance).

 Ideally, those should be known and provided as [Max Load](#max-load).
-But if Max Load is set higher than what the interface can receive or transmit, there will be a "hard limit" observed in trial results.
+But if Max Load is set larger than what the interface can receive or transmit, there will be a "hard limit" observed in trial results.

-Imagine the hard limit is at hundred million frames per second (100 Mfps), Max Load is higher, and the goal loss ratio is 0.5%.
+Imagine the hard limit is at hundred million frames per second (100 Mfps), Max Load is larger, and the goal loss ratio is 0.5%.
 If DUT has no additional losses, 0.5% loss ratio will be achieved at Relevant Lower Bound of 100.5025 Mfps.
 But it is not intuitive to report SUT performance as a value that is